 I am writing to you regarding potential Software Engineering openings at Amazon.
 I am interested in the Student Summer 2022 Internship.

-I am currently a student at Central Washington University, and I am working on getting a bachelor’s degree in Computer Science.
+Currently, I am a student at Central Washington University working on getting a bachelor’s degree in Computer Science.
 As of now, I have experience in Python and Java programming.
-While I do not have much experience with coding, I am a hard worker, and I am willing to learn new techniques that will best help the company.
+While I do not have much experience with coding, I am a hard worker, and I am willing to learn new techniques that will best help Amazon.

 I am working as a student office assistant with the University of Washington Health Sciences Department.
 My daily tasks are managing and responding to emails, answering questions and concerns via phone calls, filing paperwork, and other office tasks such as completing projects for professors.
 Prior to this, I worked as a cashier at Dollar Tree.
 My duties were cash handling and monitoring a till, interacting with customers, and stocking shelves.